Subnodal/os-old/README.md

 # os
 subOS, Subnodal's operating system built for the web. https://subnodal.com/os

+## Licence
+subOS is licensed by the [Subnodal Closed-Source Licence for subOS Front-End](LICENCE.md).
+You may not distribute subOS, as explained in the licence.

 ## Structure
 subOS is run from only one HTML file, [index.html](https://github.com/Subnodal/os/blob/master/index.html). index.html acts as the screen that is viewed in a browser.
 There is only one HTML file so that there isn't